 Some content types (reports or guides) give something that helps the decision-maker with proof and starts your sales funnel working.

 Very few content types (e.g. product sales pages/online clubs) go straight for the sale or direct action.

-If your business has $400+ for content writing monthly and you’d like to have a Discovery call… fire away.
+If your business has a budget for content writing services and you’d like to have a Discovery call… fire away.
 If you are based in Moreton Bay, please note your suburb and I will come to meet you.